 - You Fight Like a Cow: Guybrush must beat him at insult swordfighting to retrieve the map.

 Ozzie Mandrill is a ruthless Australian businessman who spends all of the fourth game attempting to gain control of the entire Caribbean, be it through simply buying up property, hostile takeovers, or political manuevers (or secretly committing crimes).

-The Straight Man: Although Escape is a pretty wacky entry in the series, he is an almost entirely serious, humorless character even before you realize that he's the new main villain.
+- The Straight Man: Although Escape is a pretty wacky entry in the series, he is an almost entirely serious, humorless character even before you realize that he's the new main villain (and we say "almost" because he does have one wacky quirk in his Australian insults).
 Some critics, expecting an actually-funny antagonist, complained about this aspect back when the game was first released.